v0lt13/EditorAttributesDocs/docs/source/Attributes/conditionalfield.rst

 .. image:: ../Images/ConditionalField12.png

 .. note::
-	It cannot look for the condition inside a ``struct`` and it cannot hide arrays or lists, only the fields inside them
+	It cannot hide arrays or lists, only the fields inside them